johnko/freebsd-install-script/README.md

 fzg -e ada0 -d ada1 -z 2g -p mini
 ```

-After rebooting into the new system, it can be updated with:
+After rebooting into the mfsroot system, it can be updated with:
 ```
 fzg -f -p mini
 ```